-We’re fortunate these last days of Advent to read St. Luke’s entire Infancy Narrative richly describing the birth of John the Baptist and the birth of Jesus.
+We’re fortunate these last days of Advent to read St. Luke’s entire Infancy Narrative with its rich description of the birth of John the Baptist and the birth of Jesus.

 Today Mary visits her cousin Elizabeth after the angel’s great announcement.
 She travels to the hill country, to a town of Judah “in haste,” Luke says.
 She goes “in haste” not in panic or fear.
 She visits Elizabeth to share the mysterious gift of God, hastening for joy.
 The Visitation is one of the joyful mysteries of the rosary.

-In the first reading for Mass today Mary speaks to the Child in her womb in words from the Song of Songs:
+In the first reading for Mass today Mary speaks to the Child in her womb in the joyful words of the Song of Songs: